Connectome Smoothing via Low-rank Approximations: Discussion

 Another issue that arose in the analysis of the connectome dataset was the presence of structural ones in the mean graph for the population.
 These structural ones appear since edges between certain regions of the brain are present in all members of the healthy population.
 For these always-present edges, the low-rank methods will have non-zero error while the sample mean will always have zero error.
 Detecting and incorporating structural ones and zeros could yield methods that share the best elements of both methods considered here.

-For the SWU4 dataset, we performed a cross-validation framework and compared the estimates based on a subsample to the mean for the held-out set.
-Another option would be to compare the estimates $\bar{A}$ and $\hat{P}$ to the mean for the entire population including the subsample.
-Both of these analyses lead to very similar results in the cases presented above, but for various reasons one may prefer one analysis over another.
-The cross-validation method is most reasonable from a prediction perspective where prediction about new samples is of interest.
-If instead one is interested in learning directly about the mean of a population, especially a finite population, the sub-sampling approach may be the most logical choice.

-While in this paper the focus on the estimation of the probability matrix $P$ based on the low-rank structure, many future directions are quite interesting, such as fitting the SBM or clustering the vertices to detect different brain regions.
-For example, \citet{abraham2013extracting} introduced a region-extraction approach based on a sparse penalty with dictionary learning; \citet{calhoun2001method} performed independet component analysis of fMRI data to draw group inferences; \citet{wang2017joint} consider a joint embedding model for feature extractions.
-In future work, it would be interesting to explore further statistical inferences based on our method.
+While in this paper the focus is the estimation of the mean graph $P$ exploiting the low-rank structure, many future directions are quite interesting, such as fitting the SBM or clustering the vertices to detect different brain regions.
+For example, \cite{abraham2013extracting} introduced a region-extraction approach based on a sparse penalty with dictionary learning; \cite{calhoun2001method} performed independent component analysis of fMRI data to draw group inferences; \cite{wang2017joint} consider a joint embedding model for feature extractions.